Harris offers Americans a chance to turn the page on Trump era on election eve – without mentioning his name

 The way it is, she said in Pittsburgh, is not so good.

-“So much about these last several years has been about trying to make people point their fingers at each other,” Harris said, “to have Americans point their fingers at each other, to try and make people feel alone or feel small.”
+“So much about these last several years has been about trying to make people point their fingers at each other,” Harris said in Pittsburgh, “to have Americans point their fingers at each other, to try and make people feel alone or feel small.”

-President Joe Biden’s name was, like Trump’s, missing from Harris’s speech.
+President Joe Biden’s name was, like Trump’s, missing from Harris’ speeches.
 But her point was clear enough.
 Even after four years out of the Oval Office, Trump’s capture of the American political narrative – and tone – remains firmly in place.

-“America is ready for a fresh start,” Harris said, before again contrasting Trump’s political “enemies list” with her policy-laden “to-do list.”
+The alternative, she argued on Monday and throughout the campaign, was within reach.
+“The promise of America,” Harris said, had brought her to this moment and, addressing women, formed a generation “who refuse to accept a future without reproductive freedom.”

-Still, Harris was careful to frame her candidacy as one with momentum – both in the race to 270 electoral votes and, in a more profound way, toward a more kind and compassionate country.
+“I see it,” she added, “in Republicans who have never voted for a Democrat before, but who put the Constitution of the United States above party.”

 The-CNN-Wire